combobulativedesigns/gptwntranslator/README.md

 - Customizable translation by specifying chapters or sub-chapters.
 - Skipping specific steps (scraping, translating, or generating epub) as needed.

+### Aclaration on Crawling

+Syosetu's robots.txt doesn't specify anything about random user agents.
+When there are no rules specified for a user agent, it implies that any other user agent (web crawlers, search engines, or bots) is allowed to crawl the entire website without any restrictions or crawl delays.
+I'll still ask you not to multibox this thing and scrape the entire site, pretty please.

 ## Installation

 Clone the repository and install the package using the following commands: